Awalz/SwiftyCam/README.md

 ### Manual:

 Capturing media with SwiftyCam is very simple.
-To capture a photo, simply call the takePhoto function:
+To capture a photo, simply call the `takePhoto` function:

 ```swift
 takePhoto()
 ```

 Capturing Video is just as easy.
-To begin recording video, call the startVideoRecording function:
+To begin recording video, call the `startVideoRecording` function:

 ```swift
 startVideoRecording()
 ```

-To end the capture of a video, call the endVideoRecordingFunction:
+To end the capture of a video, call the `endVideoRecordingFunction`:

 ```swift
 endVideoRecording()